+In fact, in some situations, students can wind up saving money by studying abroad.
 Keep on reading to learn more about how you can pay for your study abroad experience!
 We will be profiling some of the top scholarship and financial aid opportunities available to high school and college students.

 Jump ahead to…

-- Top study abroad scholarships
+- How to win study abroad scholarships

 - Need-based financial aid for studying abroad

 - Explore these additional categories